unoplatform/uno/doc/articles/howto-consume-webservices.md

 ## Task 6 - Build the search UI view model

-In this task you will build the view-model that implements a simple breed search feature using the base class and web service client you just implemented.
+In this task, you will build the view-model that implements a simple breed search feature using the base class and web service client you just implemented.

 1. In the **TheCatApiClient** project, right-click the **Models\ViewModels** folder, select **Add** and click **Class...**